maximrouf/RegionCapture/README.md

 # Texture Region Capture (Ver.
-2.0.9)
+2.2.0)
-Plugin for Unity 2017 and higher
+Plugin for Unity 2019.2.8 and higher

-> Compatibility with Vuforia 6.X - 7.X
+> Compatibility with Vuforia 8.3.9

-> ARCore & ARKit - Coming soon

-EasyAR is not supported. ([A special version for EasyAR is here](https://drive.google.com/uc?id=1-8_fsyE8pKoK_0zPuoJRveJAlNCk5feo&export=download))
+ARCore, ARKit and EasyAR plugins for Unity has not been tested with the RegionCapture 2.2.0

 ![Region Capture description](https://raw.githubusercontent.com/maximrouf/RegionCapture/master/Images/RegionCapture.jpg)